 One of the great things about the Next Generation Science Standards is the shift to focus on what students can do!
 I truly believe this shift forces us as teachers to put more ownership into students hands.
 They are the ones working in the classroom.
 We are there to facilitate.
 Using classroom stations is a perfect way to do that.

-That said, you can create a learning environment where the majority of class is spent in learning activities that allow students to interact and socialize as they are learning.
+That said, you can create a learning environment where the majority of class is spent in activities that allow students to interact and socialize as they are learning.
 You no longer have to fight the “quiet down now” battle.
 Teaching in a chatty urban school, I can tell you – this drastically reduced my stress levels and made my classes so much more enjoyable!

 Students want – even need – to move.
 You are structuring and controlling that movement, instead of letting it sneak out in unproductive trips to the pencil sharpener, bathroom, or the ’round-the-room wander.

-Lastly, classroom stations put ownership of the learning back into students’ hands.
+Finally, classroom stations put ownership of the learning back into students’ hands.
 They must take responsibility for their work, for completing it on time, and for doing their best to make sense of the material.
-Stations require students to do a bit of puzzling it out on their own, since you can’t be there for every student at every second.
+When employed with exploration-style activities, stations ask students to do a bit of puzzling it out on their own, giving them a chance to stand (and work) on their own two feet.
+And actually, even with more traditional tasks, students are required to take a bit more responsibility — since you simply can’t be there for every student at every second.

 The more you can put on your students, the less you have on you.
 It’s every teachers dream to have their students engaged and motivated, working hard to understand the content and complete the learning task.
 Utilizing high-quality activities and classroom stations in your instructional routine can move you in that direction.